INTRODUCTION

 3. The pitcher must pitch from a distance no greater than fifty-five (55) feet from the back point of home plate.

-There will be two bases at the home plate area, a “scoring” base located eight (8) feet to the left of the home plate in line with first base, and the “regular” extended plate or attached mat / board.
+There will be two bases at the home plate area, a “scoring” base located eight (8) feet to the left of the home plate in line with first base, and the “regular” extended plate or attached matboard.

-2. Violation of park rules and regulations will result in ejection from the games that day.
-Additional violations will result in suspension from the League
+2. Violation(s) of said park rules and regulations will result in the immediate ejection from the games that day.
+Additional violations will result in a suspension from the League.

 1. Games can be cancelled by the game umpire(s) or by mutual agreement of the game managers should conditions be deemed unplayable.